metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 # VERSION

-Version 0.8
+Version 1.0

 # SYNOPSIS

 This module provides a Perl interface to the OpenCV/WeChat QR code decoder via XS code.
-OpenCV/WeChat library uses CNN to do this with pre-trained models.
+OpenCV/WeChat library uses CNN (Convolutional Neural Networks) to do this with pre-trained models.

-This module has been tested by myself with OpenCV v4.5.5 and Perl v5.32 on Linux.
-But check the CPANtesters matrix on the left for all the tests done on this module.
+This module has been tested by myself with OpenCV v4.5.5, v4.8.1 and Perl v5.32, v5.38 on
+Linux.
+But check the CPANtesters matrix on the left for all the tests done on this module (although tests may be sparse and rare because of the OpenCV dependency).

 The library is relatively successful even for rotated codes.
-It remains to be tested on the minimum size ofthe code images (60px in my case).
+It remains to be tested on the minimum size of the code images (60px in my case).
+In producing test images with software like the [GIMP](https://www.gimp.org/), one should be aware of the distortions caused by transforms such as scale and rotation to the final QR code images, rotation in particular.
+Add certain enhancements to the final image to "look good" and the resultant image looks like QR code but it is not.
+Failure of the
+library on such artificially produced images would be somehow expected.
+Instead I would test with images which have been scanned with a QR code image attached to them in random angles.
+This is my use case afterall: scanned images with a glued-in QR code tag so that my systems would archive it straight from the scanner into the right database table.

 Here is some code to get you started: